 A: Students register in the Spring for the entire following year.
 Most classes are yearlong classes, but students often have 1-2 semester electives to choose from.
 Think carefully about what you choose, as there are very few scheduled changes that we can make after registration.

-Q: How does an incoming Freshman learn about the academies or pathways?
+Q: How does an incoming Freshman learn about the Programs and Pathways?

-A: Information about Academies and Pathways can be found on our Academics page.
+A: Information about Programs and Pathways can be found on our Academics page.